Monterey High School (Monterey, California): NJROTC

 The Navy Junior Reserve Officer Training Corps (NJROTC) is a P.E. alternative for students who are interested in the military.
 The NJROTC curriculum emphasizes citizenship and leadership development, as well as the region's maritime heritage, the significance of sea power and naval topics such as the fundamentals of naval operations, seamanship, navigation and meteorology.
-NJROTC students attend community-service activities, drill competitions and field meets, and receive marksmanship other military training.
+NJROTC students attend community-service activities, drill competitions and field meets, and receive marksmanship and other military training.

 Monterey High School Players

 The Monterey High School Players are a theatrical group who perform a fall play, three student-directed winter plays and a spring musical every year.
+In November 2022, the theater building was renamed Welch Theater after a long-time drama teacher, Larry Welch.
 Along with a 24-hour produced play, multiple staged readings and miniature performances, the group has produced a number of notable alumni.

 Robotics

 The Monterey High School robotics team, known as the "Robodores" or "Team 4255," is part of a larger network of robotics teams in high schools and communities across the globe.
 Robotics competitions are run by the global organization FIRST (For Inspiration and Recognition of Science and Technology).
 The Robodores finished 34th out of 68 teams at the robotics world championships in Houston in 2019.